nasa/cumulus/docs/data-cookbooks/browse-generation.md

 This entry assumes you have a deployed instance of Cumulus (> version 1.11.3), and a working dashboard following the instructions in the [deployment documentation](/deployment/deployment_readme).
 This entry also assumes you have some knowledge of how to configure Collections, Providers and Rules and basic Cumulus operation.

-Prior to working through this entry, you should be somewhat familiar with the [Hello World](/data-cookbooks/hello-world) example the [Workflows](/workflows/workflows-readme) section of the documentation, and [building Cumulus lambdas](workflows/lambda).
+Prior to working through this entry, you should be somewhat familiar with the [Hello World](hello-world) example the [Workflows](../workflows/workflows-readme) section of the documentation, and [building Cumulus lambdas](../workflows/lambda).

-You should also review the [Data Cookbooks Setup](/data-cookbooks/setup) portion of the documentation as it contains useful information on the inter-task message schema expectations.
+You should also review the [Data Cookbooks Setup](setup) portion of the documentation as it contains useful information on the inter-task message schema expectations.

 This entry will utilize the [dashboard application](https://github.com/nasa/cumulus-dashboard).
-You will need to have a dashboard deployed to follow the instructions in this example.
+You will need to have a dashboard deployed as described in the [Cumulus deployment documentation](deployment/deployment-readme) to follow the instructions in this example.

-if you'd prefer to *not* utilize a running dashboard to add Collections, Providers and trigger Rules, you can set the Collection/Provider and Rule via the API, however in that instance you should be very familiar with the [Cumulus API](https://nasa.github.io/cumulus-api/) before attempting the example in this entry.
+If you'd prefer to *not* utilize a running dashboard to add Collections, Providers and trigger Rules, you can set the Collection/Provider and Rule via the API, however in that instance you should be very familiar with the [Cumulus API](https://nasa.github.io/cumulus-api/) before attempting the example in this entry.

-### CMR
+### Common Metadata Repository

 You should be familiar with the [Common Metadata Repository](https://earthdata.nasa.gov/about/science-system-description/eosdis-components/common-metadata-repository) and already be set up as a provider with configured collections and credentials to ingest data into CMR.
 You should know what the collection name and version number are.